 (3) Athletic trainers shall not place financial gain above the welfare of the patient and shall not participate in any arrangement that exploits the patient.

 (4) Athletic trainers shall not date or engage in any sexual activity with any client, or engage in any conduct that may reasonably be interpreted by the client to be sexual, whether consensual or nonconsensual, while a practitioner/client relationship exists.
-This prohibition shall exist for six months immediately following termination of the practitioner/client relationship.
 In the case of minors, the practitioner/client relationship extends to the minor's parent or guardian.

 (a) An athletic trainer shall not intentionally expose or view a completely or partially disrobed client in the course of treatment if the exposure or viewing is not related to the client diagnosis or treatment under current practice standards.